 Allan Kozinn, New York Times

-Richard’s new piece for the BBC Symphony Orchestra, Ik zeg: NU was one of just two pieces selected by BBC Radio 3 to represent the UK at the 2019 International Rostrum of Composers (an annual forum for national public radio broadcasters run under the umbrella of UNESCO), which was held recently in Bariloche, Argentina.
+Richard’s recent piece for the BBC Symphony Orchestra, Ik zeg: NU was one of just two pieces selected by BBC Radio 3 to represent the UK at the 2019 International Rostrum of Composers (an annual forum for national public radio broadcasters run under the umbrella of UNESCO), which was held recently in Bariloche, Argentina.

-The piece was premiered under the direction of Sakari Oramo at the Barbican in London on 23rd January 2019.
+Ik zeg: NU will be transmitted by national broadcasters in at least 27 countries worldwide.
+It was premiered under the direction of Sakari Oramo at the Barbican in London on 23rd January 2019.
 The work received very positive attention from the press:

 “Richard Causton’s Ik zeg: NU holds two timeframes in play simultaneously, and brilliantly” Erica Jeal, The Guardian